 This is a very popular question amongst photographers.
 As we start to generate a higher volume of images and videos, putting them all on the same hard disk as our operating system and applications makes less and less sense.

 Today’s cameras generate big files, and if you are interested in post-processing, you are probably shooting in RAW, and those files are larger than JPEGs of the same resolution, for very good reason of course.

 Enter the external hard disk drive.
 This is a separate drive, either powered by AC or from the computer.
 It comes in mechanical spinning drive versions, and solid state versions.
 The latter are more expensive, but also blindingly faster than any spinning drives.
-These drives can connect to your computer via USB3 or Thunderbolt or USB-C. While there still exist drives that connect via USB2, don’t go there.
+These drives can connect to your computer via USB3 or Thunderbolt or USB-C. You can have devices with a cache of 64mb like the st2000dm001 Seagate Barracuda or you can get devices with smaller and bigger caches too.
+While there still exist drives that connect via USB2, don’t go there.
 It is a very slow and unreliable system for storage.
 USB2 is fine for a mouse or keyboard, but you will age waiting for file movement.
 Even if your current computer only has USB2 ports, don’t spend your hard-earned money on a drive with an interface slower than USB3.